 Explore a vast collection of US and international statistics in Data-Planet Statistical Datasets.
 With this dynamic tool, you can scan and search the contents of billions of datasets, compare and contrast variables of interest, and create customized views in tables, maps, rankings, and charts.

-Statistical Abstract is a comprehensive collection of statistics on the social, political, and economic conditions of the United States.
-Published annually by the Federal Government since 1878, the Statistical Abstract of the United States is the best-known statistical reference publication in the country.
+Comprehensive collection of statistics on the social, political, and economic conditions of the United States, published annually by the Federal Government.

 Statistics and Datasets on the Web for Econometrics (ECON3161)